top of page

 Why do I sell my puppies under Contracts?

 Another important part of the agreement is to protect our exclusive bloodlines from falling into the wrong hands.
-Under no circumstances will our puppies or bloodlines ever end up in a rescue or shelter or used by any unregistered breeder.
+Under no circumstances will we allow our puppies or bloodlines to end up in a rescue or shelter or used by any unregistered breeder.

 If an owner is unable to keep their puppy, we will find it another home or the puppy must be returned to us to find it the best and most suitable home.